andrewchilds/overcast/README.md

   overcast list

 Description:
-  Short list of your cluster and instance definitions, stored here: undefined/clusters.json
+  List your cluster and instance definitions.
 ```

 ### overcast ping

 ```
+Usage:
-  overcast ping [instance|cluster|all]
+  overcast ping [instance|cluster|all] [options]

+Description:
-    Ping an instance or cluster.
+  Display the average ping time for an instance or cluster.

-      Option    | Default
+Options:             Defaults:
-      --count N | 3
+  --count N, -c N    3

 Examples:
-    $ overcast ping app.01
+  $ overcast ping app-01
   $ overcast ping db --count 5
 ```

 ### overcast port

 ```
+Usage:
   overcast port [instance|cluster|all] [port]

+Description:
   Change the SSH port for an instance or a cluster.
   This command will fail if the new port is not opened by iptables.

 Examples:
-    $ overcast port app.01 22222
+  $ overcast port app-01 22222
   $ overcast port db 22222
 ```

 ### overcast pull

 ```
+Usage:
-  overcast pull [instance|cluster|all] [source] [dest]
+  overcast pull [instance|cluster|all] [source] [dest] [options...]

+Description:
   Pull a file or directory from an instance or cluster using scp by default, or using rsync if the --rsync flag is used.
 Source is absolute or relative to the home directory.
 Destination can be absolute or relative to the .overcast/files directory.
 Any reference to {instance} in the destination will be replaced with the instance name.

-      Option         | Default
+Options:         Defaults:
-      --rsync        | false
+  --rsync        false
-      --user NAME    |
+  --user NAME

-    Example:
+Examples:
   Assuming instances "app.01" and "app.02", this will expand to:
     - .overcast/files/app.01.bashrc
     - .overcast/files/app.02.bashrc
   $ overcast pull app .bashrc {instance}.bashrc
 ```

 ### overcast push

 ```
+Usage:
-  overcast push [instance|cluster|all] [source] [dest]
+  overcast push [instance|cluster|all] [source] [dest] [options...]

+Description:
   Push a file or directory to an instance or cluster using scp by default, or rsync if the --rsync flag is used.
 Source can be absolute or relative to the .overcast/files directory.
 Destination can be absolute or relative to the home directory.
 Any reference to {instance} in the source will be replaced with the instance name.

-      Option         | Default
+Options:         Defaults:
-      --rsync        | false
+  --rsync        false
-      --user NAME    |
+  --user NAME

-    Example:
+Examples:
   Assuming instances "app.01" and "app.02", this will expand to:
     - .overcast/files/app.01.bashrc
     - .overcast/files/app.02.bashrc
   $ overcast push app {instance}.bashrc .bashrc
 ```

 ### overcast reboot